frouo/lembot-public-website/blog/[22-02-21] how-to-lemlist-to-google-sheets.md

 ## The easy way with lembot

-Lembot automates the export of your lemlist campaign results (or activities) to your GSheet.
+Lembot automates the export of your lemlist campaign data (reports, activities, and leads) to your GSheet.

 Follow the step-by-step guide to create your automation: